 Playing with Osmo

-The boys really enjoyed playing this game, it may look easy at first but you have to ensure the shapes are around the right way and lined up before you can move on to the next levels.
-It looked so much fun that even I had a go too, it’s great for honing your problem-solving skills and exercise your spatial awareness.
+The boys really enjoyed playing this game, it may look easy at first, but you have to ensure the shapes are around the right way and lined up before you can move on to the next levels.
+It looked so much fun that even I had a go too, it’s great for honing your problem-solving skills and exercising your spatial awareness.

 Like with Tangrams, there are different levels set depending on your age group.
-E had a play with the Words game and he had to spell out the item that was on screen.
-You can play with a friend or family member but you can also challenge your favourite Osmo character too.
-There’s over 150 puzzles so it’s a great way of improving your spelling skills.
+E had a play with the Words game and had to spell out the item on screen.
+You can play with a friend or family member and challenge your favourite Osmo character.
+There’s over 150 puzzles, so it’s a great way to improve your spelling skills.

 The aim of this game is to collect all the fish by unlocking all the levels and achieving as high a score as possible.
 This involves finding either dots or numbers that can correctly match up with what you have on-screen.
-To get increase your score you can pop the bubbles that pile up on the fish tank.
+To get increase your score, you can pop the bubbles that pile up in the fish tank.
 These pop when if you match the number inside the bubble.
-There are four different game modes in Numbers: Count, Add, Connect and Multiply and each mode has 8 levels.
+There are four different game modes in Numbers: Count, Add, Connect and Multiply, and each mode has 8 levels.
 M really enjoyed playing Numbers.
-He definitely favours numbers over English any day so this was right up his street.
+He definitely favours numbers over English any day, so this was right up his street.
 I like the fact it stretches his brainpower by having to think laterally.

 Masterpiece allows you to take a photo of something you’d like to draw and it will simplify the photo into lines so you can easily create your masterpiece.
 Both boys love drawing and will regularly look for things online to print and copy.
 This brings a fun and different aspect to that.
 I also like the fact that the app will also record a timelapse video of the drawing process too so you can look back at how you created your drawing.